 What are the possibilities to charter or rent a sailboat or powerboat in the Balearics?

-For bareboat charter you need a skipper´s licence or you can hire a yacht including a captain.
+For bareboat charter you need a skipper´s licence or proof that you have sufficient sailing experience.
+Alternatively, you can hire a yacht including a captain.
 There are about 200 boats available locally in the range from 6 - 20 m.
 Also a lot of bigger luxury yachts are based here all year round and on offer for chartering.
 The main base for boat hire is Palma as it has the best infrastructure and the most charter companies.
 There are about three dozen yacht charter providers in the Balearics.
-In addition there are hundreds of recent reviews of charter guests to help you choose the right charter yacht for you.
+In addition, there are hundreds of recent reviews of charter guests to help you choose the right charter yacht for you.
 You can compare daily updated charter offers in YachtFinder directly online.